derfbwh/threes.web/README.md

-# Threes.web
+# threes.web

-**Threes.web** is a polished, browser-based tribute to the classic indie game *Threes!*.
+**threes.web** is a polished, browser-based tribute to the classic indie game *Threes!*.
 Developed as a personal project, it aims to capture the strategic depth and tactile feel of the original masterpiece while utilizing modern web technologies.

 ## 🕹️ Live Demo
 Coming soon.